-The Institute provides commissioned work for a range of external clients, with recent examples including work for the Blind Foundation, Vodafone Foundation NZ, United Nations Women, Department of Labour, MBIE, and Coca-Cola Amatil NZ.
+The Institute provides commissioned work for a range of external stakeholders.
+Recent examples include Ministry for Women, the Productivity Commission, United Nations Women, and MBIE

 View the report.